 The wireless internet at the 25 Hours Hotel was reasonably fast and I was able to take advantage of a reliable internet connection throughout my stay.

-Not only was I able to easily upload photos to Instagram and social media but I could also upload some videos to YouTube and stream movies without any issues at all.
+Not only was I able to easily upload photos to social media but I could also upload some videos to YouTube and stream movies without any issues at all.

-I don’t have any complaints or issues with the Wi-Fi from my end and if you’re looking to stay connected while you’re traveling in Vienna then you shouldn’t run into any problems at all at this hotel.
+I don’t have any complaints or issues with the Wi-Fi from my end.
+If you’re looking to stay connected while you’re traveling in Vienna then you shouldn’t run into any problems at all at this hotel.

 Parking and Accessibility